joinerda/joinerda.github.io/_posts/2018-12-17-Threading-In-Unity.md

 flag.
 The class is abstract, and in extending it you need to provide a "TakeStep(double dt)" method.

 Additionally, as a common modeling task to be threaded might be integration of a system of differential equations, an abstract Integrator class will be used to create a model to integrate.
+(If you went through the last post, we'll use that SHOIntegrator as our example.)
 Our threaded TimestepModel will have a member variable that extends Integrator, and will move the integration step forward in its threaded step.

+If you don't have the last blogs model ready to go,